SCRATCh-ITEA3/SCRATCh-Tools-Repo/C1_Constrain/01_Plan/readme.md

 # <img src="../../images/plan.png" alt ='plan'  width="10%" > SCRATCh - DevOps - Plan Tools

-Description of the importacne of the planing phase.

 Among the tools that comply with the SCRATCh philosophy we can find the following: